fakedrake/fakedrake.github.com/content/remote-testing-with-git-and-ssh.md

 	[...]

 And compilation-mode sees the paths that it expects so I can jump around the source based on the errors.
+If you haven't done already you may want to setup password-less login to your server.
+Not only is it easier but it is much safer.